petebunting/Sfm/README.rst

 NOT FINISHED!!!
 Please wait until I upload to the repo.....

-...
-Unles you wish to manually paste it into your plugin folder and alter the mm3d variable to your own micmac bin path
+(Unles you wish to manually paste it into your plugin folder and alter the mm3d variable to your own micmac bin path)

 Contents
 ~~~~~~~~~~~~~~~~~